 Information About IPv6 Client Address Learning

-Client Address Learning is configured on embedded wireless controller to learn the IPv4 and IPv6 address of wireless client, and the client's transition state maintained by the embedded wireless controller on association and timeout.
+Client Address Learning is configured on device to learn the IPv4 and IPv6 address of wireless client, and the client's transition state maintained by the device on association and timeout.

 There are three ways for an IPv6 client to acquire IPv6 addresses: